Why are All Electronics Made in China? Can It Change?

 - USB ports

-And if you’re wondering why doesn’t a country like the US buys the parts from China and assemble the product at home.
+If you’re wondering, why doesn’t the US buy the parts from China and assembles the product at home?

-Every custom part is a new product in itself, which especially in the beginning will need some adjustments.
+Every custom part is a new product in itself, which will need some adjustments, especially in the beginning.

-If those same LCD’s would have been shipped to the US it would be in a batch of 100,000, the shipment could take 3 weeks, and they would all have to be sent back and forth again.
+If you ship those same LCDs to the US, it would be in a batch of 100,000, the shipment could take 3 weeks, and they would all have to be sent back and forth again.

 The production line is dead for 6 weeks.

-Oh, and during those 3 weeks it took before they noticed the cable problem, the LCD factory would have continued to produce another 200K LCD’s with wrong cables…
+Oh, and during those 3 weeks, before they noticed the cable problem, the LCD factory would have continued to produce another 200K LCDs with the wrong cables…

 Final assembly should be done as close to the factories making the custom parts as possible.

-That is why when Foxconn opens a new factory, it demands their top 20 suppliers to set up a new factory next to that assembly plant.
+When Foxconn opens a new factory, it demands its top 20 suppliers to set up a new factory next to that assembly plant.